 Gooey Toffee Brownies

-Need some inspiration for optional extras?
+Need some inspiration for optional extras to add to these brownies ?
 Look no further!
 Try adding some of these extra ingredients by themselves or in combination with each other to the base recipe:

 Classic Nutty Brownies: Add 100g roughly chopped hazelnuts, walnuts or pecan nuts to the brownie batter before baking.